Channel Coding

 - doSegmentation(txBlock, fillerBit=0)

-The first step in LDPC encoding process is breaking down the transport block into smaller more manageable code-blocks.
+The first step in LDPC encoding process is breaking down the transport block into smaller more manageable code blocks.
 This function receives a transport block

-, performs segmentation based on 3GPP TS 38.212, Section 5.2.2, and outputs a 2DC x K
+txBlock, performs segmentation based on 3GPP TS 38.212, Section 5.2.2, and outputs a 2DC x KNumPy array containingCcode blocks of lengthK.

-txBlock (numpy array) – A numpy array of bits containing the transport block information.
+txBlock (NumPy array) – A NumPy array of bits containing the transport block information.

 - Returns: